 The Zimmerman Telegram

-The U.S. also made the secret Zimmerman telegram public on the front pages of countless different newspapers for people to read in full.
+The U.S. also made the Zimmerman telegram public and it appeared on the front pages of newspapers across the country.
 The contents of the telegram outraged the American public, and calls for the United States’ entrance into the war became loud and robust.

 Finally, the country formally entered World War I in April 1917.